tacosontitan/Glitter/README.md

 ![License](https://img.shields.io/github/license/tacosontitan/Glitter?logo=github&style=for-the-badge)

-## 📦 Separate Repositories

-Glitter is comprised of multiple repositories, each with their own purpose and responsibility.
-This allows for a more focused approach to development, and a more modular approach to implementation.
-The following repositories are part of the Glitter framework:
+Comprised of multiple repositories, Glitter offers a flexible package experience.
+Each repository serves their own purpose and responsibility, allowing for a more focused approach to development, and a more modular approach to implementation.
+The following repositories are part of the framework:

 - [Glitter](https://github.com/tacosontitan/Glitter)
   - [Glitter.Sql](https://github.com/tacosontitan/Glitter.Sql)